 In text, the preferred form for referencing an individual who holds a doctoral degree is to set off the academic credentials with commas.
 (John Jones, Ph.D., received a research grant.)
 On second reference, use only the last name.
 In most cases, the salutation Dr., or Drs. in the plural, is avoided.
 Do not use both Dr. and Ph.D. together in the same reference.
-(INCORRECT=Dr. John Jones, Ph.D.)
+(NOT: Dr. John Jones, Ph.D.)

 Use residence hall instead.

 (He will drop out of the English class.
 He will become a second-semester dropout.)

 "Due to" is an adjectival prepositional phrase, meaning it modifies a noun.
 It is commonly preceded by a form of the verb "to be" (be, is, are, was, were, etc.).
 Because it follows a "be" verb, it is considered a subject complement: It modifies the subject of the sentence.
 (The team's loss was due to an incorrect answer.
 My financial success is due to wise investment decisions.)